 But how do you find the right partner?
 This checklist will help you identify a partner for your cloud enablement strategy:

-Look for a partner that can point to specific certifications it has or industry standards it upholds, rather than just offering broad descriptions of skills and knowledge.
+Look for a partner that can point to specific certifications or industry standards it upholds rather than just offering broad descriptions of skills and knowledge.

 A good cloud services partner will offer visibility into their practices and provide details on how they’ll maintain standards and skill levels.

 Examine who your potential cloud enablement partner has relationships with and who they’ll rely on to provide the services you need.

 Does the partner you’re considering provide all the services you’ll need?
 What guarantees do they offer, and what happens if they fail to meet them?